-The project is located within the Very High Fire Hazard Severity Zone and is located on a parcel with moderately dense native vegetation and limited access.
+The project is located within the High Fire Hazard Severity Zone and is located on a parcel with moderately dense native vegetation.
 The site is located within a State Responsibility Area and, based on the County's fire response time map, it would take 15-20 minutes to respond to a call regarding fire or life safety.
 The project would be designed to comply with all fire safety rules and regulations, including the California Fire Code and Public Resources Code, which includes improvements to the existing access road/driveway to accommodate emergency vehicle access, vegetation clearing or trimming around all existing and proposed structures, and installation of a water storage tank for fire protection.
 The County Fire Department/California Department of Forestry and Fire Protection (CAL FIRE) prepared a Fire Safety Plan letter for the project, and the applicant will be required to comply with the requirements of the plan for the life of the project.

-The cannabis activities would be located on fairly level slopes.
-Winds in the area vary from 6-8 miles per hour and primarily come from the north (October-April) and west (April-October).
-As described in Section 6, Geology and Soils, the potential for landslides in the project area is moderate, but the project is not proposing disturbance in areas of steep slopes that would be conducive to the formation of debris flows in the nearby existing channels.
+The cannabis activities would be located on gentle slopes.
+Winds in the area vary from 7-8 miles per hour and primarily come from the north (October-April) and west (April-October).
+As described in Section 6, Geology and Soils, the potential for landslides in the project area is low and would not be conducive to the formation of debris flows in the nearby existing channels.